Skip to content

 What’s the difference between MACH and composable?

 MACH (Microservices, API-first, Cloud-native, Headless) is a set of technical principles.
 Composable is the business strategy of assembling best-of-breed services.
-MACH describes how the technology is built; composable describes how you assemble it.
+MACH describes how the technology is built.
+Composable describes how you put it together.

 Does composable commerce cost more?

 It depends.
 Individual best-of-breed services may cost more than bundled alternatives, but you avoid paying for capabilities you don’t use.
-The real cost driver is integration complexity — connecting multiple services requires API management and monitoring.
+The real cost driver is integration complexity: connecting multiple services needs API management and monitoring.

 Can I adopt composable gradually?

 Yes.
-Start by replacing the component causing the most pain — often search or CMS.
+And I’d say you should.
+Start by replacing the component causing the most pain (often search or CMS).
 Keep the commerce core stable.
 Add composable services one at a time, validating each integration before adding the next.
-This is how most successful migrations work.
+That’s how the successful migrations we’ve been part of actually work.
+Prima vista it sounds slow, but it’s the approach that doesn’t blow up in your face.

 Composable CommerceHeadless CommerceSAP Commerce CloudMACH ArchitectureE-Commerce Architecture